archoncloud/archoncloud-ethereum/README.md

 `func GetPublickeyFromContract(username string, timeout time.Duration) (pubkey [64]byte, err error)`

-Given an upload u from uploader U, a downloader who downloads u want to validate the integrity of u.
+Given an upload u from uploader U into ADC under it's namespace "username", a downloader who downloads u want to validate it's integrity.
 The downloader validates the cryptographic signature on u using the public key of U. This public key is obtained by calling this function.

 --------------------------------------------------------------------